bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 ---
 layout: post
-title: Adventures in optimizations
+title: Inline assembly in C#
 comments: false
 ---

-I started out trying to figure out how sqeeze out some more speed for some SNR calculations, which involved the following bit of math.
+I was working on trying to figure out how sqeeze out some more speed for some calculations, which involved the following bit of math.

 <div>
 $$SumOfSquares = \sum_{i=0}^{N} data_i^2$$
 </div>

-The language of choice was C# with Visual Studio 2013 for a 64-bit process for a 64-bit process.
+The language of choice was C# with Visual Studio 2013 for a 64-bit process.

 One idea was to try and use SSE to improve the throughput of the computation.
-But the .NET framework currently (as of .NET 4.2) does not generate SSE instructions.
+Unfortunately the .NET framework currently (as of .NET 4.2) does not generate SSE instructions as part of its JIT compiler.
-One way to do this would be to make a dll with the math function exported, and call that from C# using PInvoke.
+A workaround would be to make a dll with the math function exported, and call that exported function from C# using PInvoke.
-The Visual Studio compiler (2012 and above) has the ability to auto-vectorize loops.
+The Visual Studio compiler (2012 and above) is an excellant optimizing compiler with the ability to [auto-vectorize loops][9].
-But this means that I have to add a C dll as a dependency of my C# application.
+But then I would have to add a C dll as a dependency of my C# application.
 One more file to keep track just for a single calculation.

-But what if I could take the assembly code for that bit of code compiled using C and embed that directly into my C# application?
+But what if I could take the assembly instructions generated for the C code and embed that directly into my C# application?

-This post is how I went about investigating this.
+I got a little obsessed with this idea, so I started investigating it.

-This meant that I would need to actually write optimized some x64 assembly.
+I needed to learn some x64 assembly.
-I could just start with writing up some C code and look at what the compiler generates.
+One way to start would be to write up some C code and look at what the compiler generates.

 ### Learning assembly with a compilers help

 64-bit assembly is a wide topic by itself.
-I had some a bit of x86 assembly back in my university days, but it's been a while.
+I had worked with a bit of x86 assembly back in my university days, but that's about it.
 There is only one calling convention for 64-bit code, which is how **fastcall** was with x86 assembly.
-You can read more about it [here][1], but the jist of it is that **fastcall** uses registers as the first four arguments, and the stack frame for the rest for the functions parameters.
+You can read more about it [here][1], but the jist of it is that **fastcall** uses registers as the first four parameters, and the stack frame for the rest for the functions parameters.
-Ofcourse, not of this matters if the compiler inlines your function.

-So I started writing bits of sample code and looking at the generated assembly.
+So I started writing bits of test code and looking at the generated assembly.
-All the samples I show were tested using Visual Studio 2013.
+All the samples I show were tested using Visual Studio 2013 Update 5.

 Here is a simple example, just to see how the calling convention works. `Test1()` takes a int, a double, and pointers of each kind.